Choosing the tour that’s right for you

 We are a very small family-owned business.
 We have continued to pay our staff throughout 2020 and hope to do so in 2021.
 COVID has created an unpredictable environment and we cannot bear the risk of everyone’s health and government policy changes.
 You must buy travel insurance for trip cancellation and interruption, as well as health coverage.

 What makes Authentic Journeys different from other Camino tours?

 There are several aspects of our tour that are unique:

 - Each tour is organized by Juan Carlos personally, and led by him or an English-speaking Authentic Journeys guide who knows the area and provides 24/7 support.
 Our assistants are Spaniards whom we have known for many years.
-Juan Carlos, who was raised in Madrid, lives in Maryland now and has been walking the Camino for 20 years.
+Juan Carlos, who was raised in Madrid, and has been walking the Camino for 20 years.
 You get the best of both worlds!